-Under the terms of the PIPE, the Company is required to maintain an effective registration statement covering the resale shares of common stock issued in the PIPE and the shares of common stock issueable upon exercise of the warrants issued in the PIPE.
-At the date of issuance the Company assessed the terms of the agreement, as the penalty for not maintaining the registration of common stock is less than the difference between the value of registered shares and unregistered shares, the equity has been classified as permanent equity.
+Under the terms of the July 11, 2006 and the August 1, 2007 PIPEs, the Company is required to maintain effective registration statements covering the resale shares of common stock issued in the PIPEs and the shares of common stock issuable upon exercise of the warrants issued in the PIPEs.
+In relation to the July 11, 2006 PIPE, at the date of issuance, the Company assessed the terms of the registration rights agreement, and as the penalty for not maintaining the registration of common stock is less than the difference between the value of registered shares and unregistered shares, the equity has been classified as permanent equity.
+The August 1, 2007 PIPE has been assessed as permanent equity under FASB Staff Position No. EITF 00-19-2, described below.

 On January 1, 2007 the Company adopted FASB Staff Position No. EITF 00-19-2 (FSP 00-19-2).
-FSP 00-19-2 requires the contingent obligation to make future payments under the registration rights agreement be recognized separately in accordance with FASB Statement No. 5, Accounting for Contingencies and the underlying warrants be recognized without regard to the contingent obligation.
-The adoption of FSP 00-19-2 had no effect on the Company's financial statements as the warrants will remain classified as permanent equity and management does not currently believe that it is probable a payment will be made under the registration rights agreement
+FSP 00-19-2 requires the contingent obligation to make future payments under the registration rights agreements be recognized separately in accordance with FASB Statement No. 5, Accounting for Contingencies and the underlying warrants be recognized without regard to the contingent obligation.
+The adoption of FSP 00-19-2 had no effect on the Company's financial statements as the warrants issued in connection with the PIPEs will remain classified as permanent equity and management does not currently believe that it is probable a payment will be made under either of the registration rights agreements.